LucaJahnen/weather-app/README.md

-# Weater App Challenge - TheOdinProject
+# Weather App Challenge - TheOdinProject
 This is my solution to the [Weather App Challenge](https://www.theodinproject.com/lessons/node-path-javascript-weather-app) provided by [TheOdinProject](https://TheOdinProject.com).

 ## The challenge